0xPolygon/cosmos-sdk/x/auth/README.md

 #### `multisign-batch`

 The `multisign-batch` works the same way as `sign-batch`, but for multisig accounts.
 With the difference that the `multisign-batch` command requires all transactions to be in one file, and the `--append` flag does not exist.
+The multi signature functionality is not supported by Heimdall.

 More information about the `multisign-batch` command can be found running `simd tx multisign-batch --help`.